MuhammadReda/nodejs-aws-lambda-image-resizer/README.md

 ### How Do Images Get Resized?
-1. User request an image from the API Gateway.
+1. User requests an image from the API Gateway.
 2. API Gateway triggers the Lambda Function.
 3. The function runs basic validations on user input.
 4. Then, the function checks if a resized image exists on S3 Bucket.